My Surprisingly Greatest Summer!

 Successful entrepreneurs come from completely diverse backgrounds and have different brain dominance.
 Having a growth mindset let me realize that even if you don’t have a skill, it can be learned and improved.
 Introverts can have excellent public speaking skills.

 We can always improve our skills by learning from others, by practicing repeatedly.
-It might take you a long time to learn a certain thing than some other people and it’s okay.
-All you need to know is don’t let your own mindset limit your ability and potential.
+It might take you longer to learn a certain thing than some other people do.
+That’s okay – all you need to know is don’t let your own mindset limit your ability and potential.

 By Amey Zhang